errbotio/err-backend-slackv3/docs/legacy_migration.rst

 Legacy/Classic token migration
 ========================================================================

 Slack annonced the `deprecation of legacy bot access <https://api.slack.com/changelog/2024-09-legacy-custom-bots-classic-apps-deprecation>`_  beginning 31st March 2025.
-For needing guidance to get their Errbot configuration migrated, here are is the produced used by a community member:
+For people needing guidance to get their Errbot configuration migrated, here are is the procedure supplied by a community member.

-When migrating from the legacy Slack RTM API to the Events API or Socket Mode, which Errbot's SlackV3 backend uses, the core problem is that the way the bot receives messages has fundamentally changed.
+When migrating from the legacy Slack RTM API to the Events API or Socket Mode, which Errbot's SlackV3 backend supports all three, the core problem is that the way the bot receives messages has fundamentally changed.

 Understanding what's changing
 ------------------------------------------------------------------------